hyperledger/besu-docs/docs/Concepts/NetworkID-And-ChainID.md

     }
     ```

-For most networks, including MainNet and the public testnets, the network ID and the chain ID are
-the same and specified in the genesis file.

-The network ID and chain ID are automatically defined by Besu when connecting to networks specified
+Besu sets the chain ID, and by default the network ID, automatically when connecting to a network
-using the [`--network`](../Reference/CLI/CLI-Syntax.md#network) option.
-The following table lists
+specified using the [`--network`](../Reference/CLI/CLI-Syntax.md#network) option.
+The following
-the available networks and their network and chain IDs.
+table lists the available networks and their chain and network IDs.

 | Network   | Chain | Chain ID | Network ID | Type        |
 |-----------|-------|----------|------------|-------------|